visaruruqi/frontend-coding-guidelines/docs/index.md

 # Frontend Coding Guidelines

 Welcome to the coding standards for our frontend team.
-These guidelines cover naming conventions, JavaScript best practices, and Vue component structure to help maintain a consistent and readable codebase.
+The guide covers everything from general principles and formatting to naming, syntax, Vue practices, and tooling.

-Navigate the sections using the sidebar to learn more.
+Use the sidebar to browse each topic and keep the codebase consistent and readable.